 At Dartmouth Dr. Lynch pursues research at the intersection of advanced computation and large-scale environmental simulation.
 A major focus has been on continental shelf circulation and ecosystem dynamics, with a major application in the Gulf of Maine.
 Through the 1990's he served on the Executive Committee of the US GLOBEC Northwest Atlantic Program, organized jointly under NOAA and NSF.
 He has published extensively on finite element methods in coastal oceanography and is co-editor of the recent AGU volume Quantitative Skill Assessment for Coastal Ocean Models, and a related volume Skill Assessment for Coupled Physical-Biological Models of Marine Systems.
 He co-founded the Gordon Research Conference in Coastal Ocean Modeling in 1999.
 Sabbatical and other visiting arrangements in this period include the Institute de Mechanique de Grenoble, the Institute of Ocean Sciences (Sydney, BC), the Woods Hole Oceanographic Institution, and the University of Bergen.
 In 1998 he was appointed Adjunct Scientist in WHOI's Dept. of Applied Ocean Physics and Engineering.
-The text Particles in the Coastal Ocean is forthcoming from Cambridge University Press in 2014.
+The text Particles in the Coastal Ocean was completed with Cambridge University Press in 2014.

 Lynch is a 1984 NSF Presidential Young Investigator, and the recipient of the 1990 B.H.
 Ketchum Award for interdisciplinary estuarine studies from the Woods Hole Oceanographic Institution.
 He served as Executive Director of the Regional Association for Research on the Gulf of Maine from 1993 to 1996; is a Fellow of the American Society of Civil Engineers; and a member of the American Geophysical Union and the American Society for Engineering Education.
 He developed the Numerical Methods Laboratory at Dartmouth's Thayer School, around the theme of interdisciplinary computational engineering; and authored the graduate text Numerical Solution of Partial Differential Equations for Environmental Scientists and Engineers (Springer 2004).
 Dr. Lynch served as Director of Graduate Studies and Associate Dean of Engineering at Dartmouth from 1985-1989, and was appointed MacLean Professor in 1993.